Written by Ian Peter

 Now predicting the future is a dangerous thing to do!
 As we have seen, the history of the Internet is filled with the wrecks of prophets who thought they knew what would happen.
 But we are armed with a lot more information.
 By knowing the past, we can more happily predict the future.
 So, with a bit of risk, here goes.

 Earlier on we talked about digital convergence, and that's definitely on the future agenda still.
-One interesting development in this area is called ENUM - which is a new standard that allows every telephone number to become a world wide web address.
 So one day, in the not too distant future, we will have worked out easy ways to send instant messages from mobile phones to computers and back again.
 Messaging, and particularly instant messaging, something of a new genre for the Internet - are here to stay, and are only going to get better.

 Talking of mobile phones, wireless and mobility are again trends we can expect to see more of in tomorrow's Internet.
 We are already seeing the growth of wireless hotspots for mobile travellers in airports, hotels and other places, and of course we are seeing a growing range of mobile devices.
 We have talked about "anywhere, anytime" access for a long while - we can certainly expect to see that grow.